 I’m Going To Be Totally Honest With You

-On a recent shopping trip comparing a few products and talking with salespeople, we were taken aback by the one seller who chatted for a while, did the normal feature-benefit routine.
-He was a fantastic Product Peddler, as it relates to the scale of the four levels of selling.
-Then it happened.
+On a recent shopping trip, my wife and I were comparing a few products and talking with salespeople.
+It was then that we were taken aback by the one seller who chatted for a while doing the normal feature-benefit routine.
+He was a fantastic Product Peddler on the scale of the four levels of selling.

-A question was asked, and his response was, “okay, I’m going to be totally honest with you.”
+A question was asked, and his response was: “Okay, I’m going to be totally honest with you.”
 When someone says that to you, what do you think?
-Our reaction was, wait, was he lying before?
-Was he not being totally truthful?
-Why did he use that qualifying statement?
+Our reaction was, “Wait, was he lying before?
+Was he not being totally truthful before?
+Why did he add the qualifying statement?”

 Words matter.
-When you exude the confidence of someone who knows what they are doing, someone who has great knowledge in a particular subject matter – in our case marketing – there is no need for qualifying statements.
+When you exude the confidence of someone who knows what they are doing and someone who has great knowledge in a particular subject matter – in our case marketing – there is no need for qualifying statements.